semx2a/semx2a/README.md

 ### Hi there 👋

+I'm currently studying at 42 School in Paris.
+I am working part-time as a Data Analyst at Jacquemus' Customer Care department.

 <!--
 **semx2a/semx2a** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.